creativetimofficial/ct-purity-ui-dashboard-pro/README.md

 ## Documentation

-The documentation for the Soft UI Dashboard is hosted at our [website](https://demos.creative-tim.com/docs-purity-ui-dashboard/?ref=readme-pudpro).
+The documentation for the Purity UI Dashboard PRO is hosted at our [website](https://demos.creative-tim.com/docs-purity-ui-dashboard/?ref=readme-pudpro).

 ## File Structure